koitsu/fortune-mod-freebsd-classic/README.md

 zippy
 zippy.sp.ok
 ```
+# Common Use

+I will soon be submitting a new FreeBSD port called
+`misc/fortune-mod-freebsd-classic` which will install these classic
+datfiles for use.
+No other changes need be done, as `fortune(6)`
+searches for files in both `/usr/share/games/fortune` as well as
+`/usr/local/share/games/fortune` (ports/pkgs install theirs in the
+latter).

 # Building

-Use of `strfile(8)` is required to create a .dat file for each respective
+Use of `strfile(8)` is required to create a .dat file for each
-fortune.
+respective fortune.
 Use of the `-C` flag is a requirement.
-Then, the combination
+Then, the
-of both the non-dat and .dat file must be placed in the `fortune(6)`
+combination of both the non-dat and .dat file must be placed in the
+`fortune(6)` directory search path.

+Use of the environment variable `FORTUNE_PATH` can also be used, but I
+found it to be quirky; things like
+`FORTUNE_PATH=/path/to/dir fortune murphy` would regularly output
+nothing for no reason I could determine.

-directory search path (see `fortune -l`).
-I do not know the use of the
+I don't know the purpose of the `.sp.ok` files, though they look
-`.sp.ok` files, though they look related to spell/ispell.
+potentially related to classic spell/ispell.

 # History

 The below applies to FreeBSD HEAD (a.k.a.
 CURRENT, i.e. FreeBSD 12.x as of
 this writing).
 However, the below commits are intended to be MFC'd (i.e.
 merged into stable/11 (FreeBSD 11.x) and stable/19 (FreeBSD 10.x)).